Ripper Wealth

 • If mortgage is 6.5%, offset "earns" 6.5% tax-free

-• Keep full access—it's not locked away
+• Keep full access.
+It's not locked away

 • Better than HISA for mortgage holders